TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: min

-    TODO: Description of the variable.
-Defaults
+    Min represents the minimum or least value in the data of the given variable.
-    Defaults to some thing or is calculated by ....
+     Defaults Defaults to some thing or is calculated by ….

     .. code-block:: json